-I've been teaching piano for ten years.
+I am now in my 11th year of teaching piano.
 I enjoy working with students of all ages.
 My path from learning the piano as a child to teaching the piano as an adult is unique.

 I began piano lessons at the age of eight in my hometown of Fargo, North Dakota, with a wonderful teacher, Mrs. Jacobson, who specialized in teaching students through their first five years of study.
 I moved on to study with several teachers through high school, including Andrew Froehlich at North Dakota State University.